-The proposed project is a retail cannabis storefront business with delivery at an existing developed commercial property that is located on one of the City's commercial corridors and meets separation requirements established in CMMC 13-200.93(e).
-Staff and the City's cannabis consultant completed the Application Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
+The proposed project is a retail cannabis storefront business with delivery at an existing developed retail property that is located on one of the City's major commercial corridors.
+The property meets separation requirements established in CMMC 13-200.93(e).
+Staff and the City's cannabis consultant completed the Pre-Application Determination, Business Plan and Security Plan evaluations, owner background checks, and thoroughly reviewed the CUP materials.
 If approved, the operation would be required to comply with all conditions of approval and extensive City and State regulations.

-If the Planning Commission approves the project, the applicant would next obtain building permits, complete tenant improvements, and pass City inspections prior to obtaining a CBP and City Business License.
+If the Planning Commission approves the project, the applicant would next obtain building permits, complete those improvements, and pass City inspections prior to obtaining a CBP and City Business License.
 The CBP is valid for two years and must be continuously renewed, including inspections, prior to expiration.
 During each two-year CBP period, the Community Improvement Division, along with other City staff, conduct site inspections to verify that the operation complies with CUP and CBP requirements.
 Violations identified during site inspections may be grounds for revocation of issued permits or non-renewal of a CBP.

 As proposed and conditioned, the use would be consistent with other commercial uses in the C2 zone, the Zoning Code, and the City's General Plan.
-Further, the project has been conditioned to minimize impacts to the neighboring uses.
-The required findings for the CUP can be made, as described above, and therefore, staff recommends approval of Planning Application 21-24 subject to conditions of approval.
+Further, the project has been conditioned to minimize potential impacts to neighboring properties.
+The required findings for the CUP can be made, as described above, and therefore, staff recommends approval of Planning Application 21-16 subject to conditions of approval.